Video summary

 A subscriber asked me what this expression means in a comment.
 So today we're going to look at it together, because it's an expression that can be of interest to everyone.

-It simply means, without looking like it, as if nothing had happened.
+In a way, it simply means without looking like it, as if nothing had happened.

 We use it when something is different from what we imagined.